 The T2E Program operates under three delivery models: tourism, agriculture, and industry partnerships.
 All three models have a number of synergies, including the requirement of meeting the needs of learners to participate in education and training while learning life skills, gaining training support, and ensuring quality skills outcomes that contribute effectively to maintain and develop further the national economy.

-The review provided the ILC with a high quality, independent overview of the benefits, risks and challenges of the T2E Program.
+Outcome: The review provided the ILC with a high quality, independent overview of the benefits, risks and challenges of the T2E Program.
 Sustineo identified areas where the ILC could strategically intervene to further improve the quality of the program being delivered.
+The Sustineo team further identified that despite some trainees not fully completing the training program, they attained life skills and supervision which all participants found highly valuable.
 Sustineo’s work made a meaningful contribution to the ILC’s submissions to the Forrest Review at the end of 2013, providing independent evidence of the benefits of the T2E Program.